CONTENTS

 Career Training.

-And so working with that
+And so working with that front-line

-So again making sure that,
+So again making sure that, you know,

-the two ministries?
+ministries?
 So some exciting work.
 It’s preliminary at this point, but

 hopefully next year when we’re back we will be able to report back on some